 As a result of completing this program students will:

-- be able to apply knowledge and skills from across the curriculum to current problems in biological sciences to generate integrative papers, proposals, or other types of projects.
+- Interdisciplinary: Be able to apply knowledge and skills from across the curriculum to current problems in biological sciences to generate integrative papers, proposals, or other types of projects.

 The B.S. in Biological Neuroscience includes both foundational biological science courses and a focus on neuroscience in the upper levels of the program.
 While rigorous, the undergraduate curriculum (128-Credits) offers sufficient flexibility and course choices to allow you to tailor your education.